For more information phone 619-285-6429 or send us an email.

 - Other health professionals and non-medical volunteers

 MRC is sponsored locally by Public Health Services of the County Health and Human Services Agency.
 MRC volunteers are registered with the California Disaster Service Worker Volunteer Program.
 This program provides volunteers with Workers' Compensation if they are injured performing disaster service work and provides statutory immunity from liability.
 Volunteers must be officially deployed by the Medical Operations Center to be eligible for DSW coverage.

-Since 2001, the San Diego MRC has partnered with the San Diego County Medical Society, the Council of Community Clinics, the Pharmacy Emergency Response Team, the Hospital Association of San Diego and Imperial Counties, the American Red Cross, and others to register close to 900 volunteers.
+Since 2001, the San Diego MRC has partnered with the San Diego County Medical Society, Health Center Partners, the Hospital Association of San Diego and Imperial Counties, the American Red Cross, and others to register close to 1600 volunteers.
 More volunteers are always needed.
 A large-scale disaster or disease outbreak would require the help of thousands of local health professionals.

 Volunteers will complete the minimum orientation before becoming active in the organization.
 After that, there is no weekly requirement of time for volunteers.
 We encourage all volunteers to participate in training, drill and exercise opportunities.
 Opportunities are available for leadership roles and additional training.

 If you are interested in joining MRC go to the Disaster Healthcare Volunteers of California site at: www.healthcarevolunteers.ca.gov.